particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

 #### Firmware requirements

-  This is very similar to using a Spark.function() as a trigger, only you won't be using any values it returns.
-The same setup on the firmware side, and the example code above for Spark.function() as trigger, will work for this as well.
+  This is very similar to using a Particle.function() as a trigger, only you won't be using any values it returns.
+The same setup on the firmware side, and the example code above for Particle.function() as trigger, will work for this as well.

-  Complete documentation on using [Spark.function() is here.](/reference/firmware/#spark-function-)
+  Complete documentation on using [Particle.function() is here.](/reference/firmware/#particle-function-)

 #### Action fields

   **Then call (Function Name):** Select the function you'd like to use from the options in a dropdown menu.
-These options will be pulled from the Spark.function()s that are in the firmware flashed to any of your claimed Cores or Photons.
+These options will be pulled from the Particle.function()s that are in the firmware flashed to any of your claimed Cores or Photons.
 IFTTT will list the first 4 function()s defined in your firmware.

   ```C++
   // EXAMPLE USAGE